HealthShare NSW Office, Chatswood

-Recently completed consolidation and branding of office space for ehealth NSW, setting a standard for future projects.
-Work included office refurbishment and fitout of three floors including kitchens, executive reception space and meeting rooms, three comms rooms, a collaboration and ideation hub as well as upgrades to base build bathroom amenities.
+Recently completed consolidation and branding of office space for eHealth NSW setting a standard for future projects.
+Work included three floors of office refurbishment and fitout, three kitchens and one executive floor inclusive of a reception space and meeting rooms.

 NSW Civil and Administrative Tribunal, Liverpool

 DEM was appointed by the Department of Justice to provide design services for relocation of the New South Wales Civil and Administrative Tribunal (NCAT) from

 33 Moore Street to 35 Scott Street, Liverpool.
 The relocation provided an opportunity for spatial optimisation and improved security and AV infrastructure vital to the ongoing cohesive upgrade of NCAT sites within NSW.
 The new facility includes five conciliation rooms, three hearing rooms, registrars office space, highly secure office areas and sheriff, reception and secure amenities.
 The new NCAT facility was designed to accommodate a fluctuation of occupants from 15 staff to 200 staff + public combined.

 Juvenile Justice, Surry Hills